Cost and structure of education in New Zealand

 The academic ranking system in New Zealand consists of five levels:

-New Zealand’s law allows student visa holders to work part-time (up to 20 hours a week) during their studies and full-time (up to 40 hours a week) during their summer and winter breaksOnly during the summer break, If the study program has less then 120 credits.
-Master's by research and doctoral students have the right to work without restrictions.
+New Zealand’s law allows student visa holders to work part-time (up to 20 hours a week) during their studies and full-time (up to 40 hours a week) during their summer and winter breaks.
+Master's by researchand doctoral students have the right to work without restrictions.

 Some universities have their own employment centers and help students find jobs.

-Before applying for a job, students must obtain a work permit and an IRD numberNew Zealand’s tax department, Inland Revenue.
+Before applying for a job, students must obtain a work permit and an IRD number.
 You can apply for it online.

 The most common types of part-time jobs for international students in New Zealand are a sales consultant, seasonal worker (eg, gardener), supermarket assistant, waiter, kitchen assistant, bartender, call center employee[3].